anarchivist/anarchivist.github.com/content/posts/2020-02-13-books-read-jan-feb-2020.markdown

 title: Books read, January-February 2020
 ---

 I'm trying to do a better job tracking what I've been reading.
-Here's a start.
+Here's a start.<!--more-->

 **Key:** ✅ finished; 👍🏽 recommended; 🤯 blew my mind; 🔀 non-linear reading; 😒 meh